fangxinmiao/SpringBlog/README.md

 ## Deployment

+- Install resources via bower `bower install`.

-- Build application jar `gradle build`, then upload the distribution jar (e.g. `build/libs/SpringBlog-1.0.0.jar`) to your remote server.
+- Build application jar `gradle clean build`, then upload the distribution jar (e.g. `build/libs/SpringBlog-1.0.0.jar`) to your remote server.
 - Run it (Java8 is a must)